 car accident, an infection or a stroke, but sometimes the reason is unknown.

-are, often coming with no or very little warning," Trefts says.
-"Seizures
+they are, often coming with no or very little warning,” Trefts says.

-can also be very disruptive to a person’s life.
-If they aren’t
+“Seizures can also be very disruptive to a person’s life.

-performing certain job tasks, such as work that involves heights."
+as swimming, or performing certain job tasks, such as work that involves

 The good news is that medications are generally helpful in controlling

 seizures.
 “The number of medications available to treat seizures